lutsen/lagan/README.md

 All Lagan content models extend the *Lagan* main model.
 Doing so they inherit it's methods.
 Lagan offers the CRUD methods: *Create*, *Read*, *Update* and *Delete*.
-Lagan uses RedBean to manimpulate data in the database.
+Lagan uses RedBean to manipulate data in the database.
 Redbean returns data from the database as objects called beans.

 ### Create ###